AdobeDocs/creative-cloud-enterprise-learn.en/help/xd/components.md

 ---
-title: Get comfortable with Components in Adobe XD
+title: Get comfortable with [!UICONTROL Components] in Adobe XD
-description: Learn how to use Components to give you unprecedented flexibility for applying both speed and consistency to your design workflow
+description: Learn how to use [!UICONTROL Components] to give you unprecedented flexibility for applying both speed and consistency to your design workflow
 role: User
 level: Beginner, Intermediate
 exl-id: 7cc3e842-56b3-493f-b11d-2576dbeeb98a
 ---
-# Get comfortable with Components in Adobe XD
+# Get comfortable with [!UICONTROL Components] in Adobe XD

-Learn how to use Components to give you unprecedented flexibility for applying both speed and consistency to your design workflow.
+Learn how to use [!UICONTROL Components] to give you unprecedented flexibility for applying both speed and consistency to your design workflow.

 >[!VIDEO](https://video.tv.adobe.com/v/331003?hidetitle=true)